Appearance

 sh

-Open the project's git repository in your default browser.
+Open the project's git repository in your browser.

 sh